- About Vallarta

 US$10.00 Deposit Required per Person

-Rio Cuale Ride is a Horseback Ride with an experienced English speaking guide into the lush, tropical, Sierra Madre Mountains.
+Rio Cuale Ride is a Horseback Ride with an experienced local cowboy Rafa (Rafael), speaking some English, who will guide you into the lush, tropical, Sierra Madre Mountains.
 With well behaved horses, you will visit waterfalls and experience being close to the jungle.
 Two tours for different levels of experience.

 This ride takes you along the Rio Cuale heading into the Sierra Madre mountains.
 Though the ride starts just 10 minutes from Downtown Vallarta, it soon becomes another world.
 You will pass 2 local villages, and soon you’ll be riding in the jungle.
 As you ride on, the view become more and more spectacular.
 You are likely to see a variety of exotic wild birds.
 This may well include Guacamayas (Macaws), who will announce themselves very loudly.
 The ride is for those not wanting to ride too far, and a break at a riverside restaurant called Moro Paraiso is included in the 3 hour tour.